Q: What is the best way to store your honey once the jar has been opened?

 Q: Where do you keep your bees?

 A: We keep most of our hives in the Seal Beach National Wildlife Refuge.
-During the spring we move them to orchards and the local mountains.
+During the spring, we move the hives to orchards and wildflowers in the local mountains.

 Q: Where can I buy Honey Pacifica Honey?